 * Please note that due to increasing competition for places on our Masters programmes our entry requirements may change.

 We operate a rolling admissions system and you are therefore advised to apply early in order to be sure of your place on our programmes.
-We are experiencing high levels of demand for 2014 entry, and it is possible we will have to close applications to some programmes once places are filled.
+We experience high levels of demand, and it is possible we might have to close applications to some programmes once places are filled.

-TOEFL (Test of English as a foreign language):¬†Overall score of 100 for the internet based test, with no less than 22 in Reading, 21 in Listening, 23 in Speaking and 21 in Writing.
+TOEFL (Test of English as a foreign language): Overall score of 100 with no less than 20 in Listening, Writing and Reading and 21 in Speaking

-Please note that students not attending a Pre-Sessional course will need to pass IELTS with an overall score of 7 and no component less than 6.5.
-For more options please see the¬†International Study and Language Centre Website¬†or email a member of the¬†Postgraduate Admissions team.
+Please note that students not attending a Pre-Sessional course will need to pass IELTS with an overall score of 7 and no component less than 6.0.
+For more options please see the International Study and Language Website or email a member of the Postgraduate Admissions team.

 For more details, contact: email@example.com